charite-uwatwembi/meta/README.md

-This mu project that i'm working on to see if i remember tailwind css🌚.
+This my project that i'm working on to see if i remember tailwind css🌚.
 So I tried clonning meta website using only tailwind css, React and javascript.